-I’ll never forget the first time I walked out of the train station, right onto the Grand Canal.
-It was love at first site.
+I'll never forget the first time I walked out of the train station, right onto the Grand Canal.
+It was love at first sight.

-It was July 1998, the height of Summer tourist season, and I was on my first backpacking trip.
+It was July 1998, the height of the summer tourist season, and I was on my first backpacking trip.

 Almost immediately, I took the train back to Venice and spent several more days exploring the city on my own.

 In the Guggenheim Museum, I ran into an art student from my college on a study abroad program.

 After meeting her, and picturing what it'd be like to live in Venice myself, I called my mom from a payphone to share my excitement, as well as the desire to live there!

 That experience never materialized, and while I don't necessarily want to live in Venice now, I do feel an increasing desire to go back and see the city again.

 And Rome as well, which I visited after Venice.
 Italy's grand capital completely overwhelmed me at the time.

 I made it to the Colosseum and St. Peter's in the Vatican City, but neither the Spanish Steps nor the Trevi Fountain.